siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

    2. [Google Kubernetes Engine(GKE) Cluster](https://console.cloud.google.com/)

 ##### Google Kubernetes Engine(GKE) Cluster
 If you are running on a GKE, before installing the siddhi operator, you have to give cluster admin permission to your account.
-In order to do that execute the following command in your cluster (replace "your-address@gmail.com" with your account email address).
+In order to do that execute the following command (replace "your-address@gmail.com" with your account email address).

 ```
 kubectl create clusterrolebinding user-cluster-admin-binding --clusterrole=cluster-admin --user=your-address@gmail.com